steeleb/NLDAS-acquisition/README.md

 If you use these scripts and have to debug them, please let us know by making a pull request or by opening a new issue.
 We view these scripts as a community effort to further open science and appreciate the contribution of all people.

 ***

+# Overarching workflow

+1) Create a `secrets.yml` file - to do this, follow the instructions in the `secrets_form.yml` file.
+2) Populate the `setup.yml` file.
+If you are running this code for multiple locations, or with multiple parameters, I suggest having a single setup file per run of the scripts.
+3) Run getNLDAS_config.R,

+***

+# Version History

-This repository contains the scripts from Hilary Dugan (hdugan@wisc.edu) for downloading and processing NLDAS-2 data.
-B. Steele (steeleb@caryinstitute.org) has made updates since that time
+This repository contains the scripts from Hilary Dugan (hdugan@wisc.edu), with edits from folks from her lab for downloading and processing NLDAS-2 data.
+B. Steele (steeleb@caryinstitute.org) has made updates since that time.

 ## Feb 2023:
-Updated workflow
+Updated workflow to move all user-defined options to the setup.yml - also uses secrets.yml to store username and password

 ## Mar 2021:
 New workflow: run *getNLDAS_simple.R*, then *combineNLDAS.R*, then *collateNLDAS.R*